Farama-Foundation/ViZDoom/docs/dev/building_from_source.md

 ## Building manylinux wheels

 To build manylinux wheels you need to install docker and cibuildwheel.
-Then on Linux and MacOS run in ViZDoom root directory:
+Then on Linux and macOS run in ViZDoom root directory:
 ```sh
 cibuildwheel --platform linux
 ```